SaaS Club

 Tim Schumacher, saas.group

-A Guide to Buying & Selling a SaaS Business on Marketplaces - Juan Ignacio Garcia
+How to Sell a SaaS Business for 4x-8x on a Marketplace - Juan Ignacio Garcia

 Juan Ignacio Garcia, Boopos